VladULazarev/trigger-procedure/README.md

 COMMIT;
 ```

-Create transaction using FOR UPDATE
+Create transaction using FOR UPDATE:

 ```bash
 START TRANSACTION;